 Genetics of Cancer

-Almost all forms of cancer are caused by genetic defects whether inherited or acquired throughout life.
-Cancer is a genetic disease that results when genetic mutations cause the cell to alter the expression of its genes.
-Since genes provide the codes for the formation of proteins for proper cell functioning accumulated genetic mutations within the cell can result in the abnormal increase in genes that are associated with cell growth.
+Most forms of cancer are caused by genetic defects, whether inherited or acquired throughout life.
+Cancer is a genetic disease that occurs when genetic mutations cause the cell to alter the expression of its genes.
+Accumulated genetic mutations within the cell can result in the abnormal increase of genes associated with cell growth, as genes provide the codes for the formation of proteins necessary for proper cell functioning.

 What type of genetic mutations causes cancer?